byerlikaya/SmartOrderBy/README.md

 **SmartOrderBy** is a method that aims to make the `Queryable.OrderBy` method smarter and is based on the foundations of .NET.

-I would be very happy if you could star ⭐ the project.

 Install `SmartOrderBy` NuGet package from [here](https://www.nuget.org/packages/SmartOrderBy/).